 - Spacial awareness, and developing consciousness of themselves in relation to others

 Appreciation of music genres

-The benefits of dance in early childhood are truly endless, so it’s worth considering how dance can be part of your child’s life.
+The benefits of dancing in early childhood are truly endless, so it’s worth considering how dance can be part of your child’s life.
 It doesn’t have to be formal or expensive - check if your local library or church offers any youth classes, or even utilise the incredible wealth of dance tutorials available on YouTube!
-The aim is to get you and your family moving and having fun, and through dance this is easily achievable.
+The aim is to get you and your family moving and having fun, and through dance, this is easily achievable.
 For your younger ones, the local child care centre or pre-school may even be able to help teach the basics.